 A lot of folks find star anise a bit overpowering.
 This recipe doesn’t use much of the spice but if you don’t like it, you can skip it or substitute with Pandan essence.

 Want more sticky rice and mung bean recipes?
-Check out some of the other recipes I’ve shared:
+Check out some other recipes I’ve shared:

-4 1/2 cups sticky rice (also called glutinous rice or sweet rice)
+4 1/2 cups glutinous rice (also called sweet rice)

 3/4 cup sugar